quizzMe/quizzMe.github.io/README.md

 * User Authentication - only logged in users can solve and create quizzes.
 Only quiz author can edit or delete their own quizzes.
 A guest can only browse through the quizzes.
 * Diffrent topics, by which quizzes can be filtered
 * Interactive quizz editor
+* Timer, which tracks the time for taking the quizz.
+When the time is over quiz result submits automatically.
+The amount of time is set up by the quiz author.
 * QuizzMe is a responsive application, meaning it can be used on all devices - mobile, tablets, PC

 ## Technologies
 * HTML